MIDIKinetics/LemurChangelog/README.md

 #### Undo/Redo

 The most requested feature!
 You can now undo changes in the script editor.
 Each script maintains its own separate undo history.
-This means undoing changes in one script won’t affect another.
-Also, changes made in the UI and script editor are tracked separately, so undo actions remain specific to where they occurred.
+This ensures that undoing changes in one script won’t affect another.
+Additionally, undo actions are tracked separately for UI and script editor changes, ensuring undo actions remain specific to where they occurred.

 #### Toggle Comments Keyboard Shortcut